Summary: In this tutorial, you’ll learn how to use the SQL ORDER BY

 The ORDER BY

-clause also allows you to sort the result set by multiple expressions.
-In this case, you need to use a comma to separate two sort expressions:
+clause allows you to sort the rows in the result set by multiple expressions.
+In this case, you need to use a comma-separated list of sort expressions in the ORDER BY

 SELECT